The Smurfs (video game)

-The Smurfs is a video game published by Ubisoft exclusively for the Nintendo DS and Nintendo 3DS, coinciding with the release of the movie of the same name.
+The Smurfs is a video game published by Ubisoft exclusively for the Nintendo DS, coinciding with the release of the movie of the same name.

 A sequel titled The Smurfs 2 was released in 2013 for the Nintendo DS, along with other platforms.

 Gameplay

 The Smurfs lets players play a series of educational mini-games and read-along stories about the Smurfs.
 Players will help the Smurfs prepare for the Blue Moon festival in their village, some activities included are decorating cakes, composing a symphony and picking out an outfit for Smurfette.
 But, the evil wizard Gargamel is waiting to disrupt the party.